 Craig has been in the healthcare industry for the past 7 years helping others.
 When he was younger, he was sellling cars and loved it while it lasted.
 He got married in 2008 and about the same time the economy was having a major fallout.
 He went back to school and finished his Bachelors and Masters in Accounting.
 While finishing school he started marketing for a homecare and hospice company in St. George.
 Home Instead Senior Care became available in May of 2012 and purchased it in August of the same year.
 He has a love for people and loves being a business owner in Southern Utah.

-Before wendy came to Home Instead Senior Care she was at Bella Terra (formerly known as Kolob Care and Rehab), as an Administrative Office Assistant and helped schedule all the medical and dental appointments for the residents there.
+Before Wendy came to Home Instead Senior Care she was at Bella Terra (formerly known as Kolob Care and Rehab), as an Administrative Office Assistant and helped schedule all the medical and dental appointments for the residents there.
 She lives in Washington City and is married currently to the Mayor of Washington City.
-They have three childred and three grandchildren.
+They have three children and three grandchildren.

 Lisa joined the St. George Home Instead Senior Care staff in January 2014.
 She enjoys visiting with family members who are contemplating in-home services for their loved ones, whether they're a parent, grandparent, or other relative.